Plant Blindness Exhibition

 Bricks Conservation Report

 Relatively strong, yet small and easy to handle, fired clay brick is arguably one of the most versatile and durable of all building materials.
 This guide explores the wide range of its shapes, sizes, colours, textures and physical properties.
 If you are referring to this document to assist in the extension of a historic building, or a new development within the historic environment, then the final chapter is the most useful to help you find the right bricks for your project - but the preceding chapters are essential points of reference to help you in this complicated process.
 The technical aspects of brick repair and refurbishment are not addressed in this guide, and they must be treated as separate conservation practice.
-Brick is beautiful.